Bladder and bowel problems are known as incontinence issues.

 For more information please click here: Equality & Inclusion / Medical needs at school

-For for further information to support your understanding of bowel and bladder issues, please visit:
+For for further information to support your understanding of bowel and bladder issues,

 - ERIC helpline, information, message boards and products.
 This website also includes a kids’ zone explaining about continence to children.
 ERIC the children’s bowel and bladder charity

 - Bladder and Bowel UK provides links to organisations which sell toilet-related products including swimwear, absorbent pants and toilet seats for older children.